 The individual's application must contain a statement of plans for the use of the leave period, and may also contain pertinent supporting documents such as records of publication, grants received, etc., if a research program is planned.

-The department chair’s recommendation, if supportive of the application, shall contain specific information as to how the workload of the member on professional leave will be handled during his or her absence.
+The department chair’s recommendation, if supportive of the application, shall contain specific information as to how the workload of the member on professional leave will be handled during their absence.

 The dean shall consider the applications and recommend to the Provost by November 1, for leaves to begin the following Academic year and all applicants shall be informed in writing of the disposition of their requests at the collegiate/library level by the dean/director.
-In reaching his or her conclusions, the dean/director should be guided by considerations of seniority, demonstrated academic superiority of the applicants and potential for growth, adequate distribution of leaves among the various disciplines, and the needs of the college.
+In reaching their conclusions, the dean/director should be guided by considerations of demonstrated academic superiority of the applicants and potential for growth, adequate distribution of leaves among the various disciplines, and the needs of the college.
 In the awarding of any faculty leave, both the welfare of the academic unit and individual faculty opportunities will be preserved.

 The dean (or designee) will enter the approved applications via electronic form.
 The department chair/school director/library director and dean will electronically approve the form, which will then route to the Provost and Vice President of Academic Affairs.
 The electronic form should be accompanied by the chair’s/director’s plan for course coverage and the dean’s cover letter.